QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

 We’ll describe two possible specifications

--  In one, each period the government issues zero coupon bonds of one- and two-period maturities and redeems them only when they mature -- in this version, the maturity structure of government debt at each date is partly inherited from the past.
+-  In one, each period the government issues zero-coupon bonds of one- and two-period maturities and redeems them only when they mature -- in this version, the maturity structure of government debt at each date is partly inherited from the past.